EmergeTools/emerge-android/snapshots/README.md

 }
 ```

-`includeFromMainSourceSet` must be set when generating snapshots from the `main` source set,
-otherwise
-Kotlin compilation errors are likely to occur.
-Emerge relies on a custom source set that generated
+Emerge relies on a custom source set that generated snapshot tests are moved to before
-snapshot tests are moved to before compilation to get around KSP cross-source set generation
+compilation to get around KSP cross-source set generation restrictions.
-restrictions.

 ### Activities & View snapshotting